rbertolusso/rbertolusso.github.io/_posts/2016-10-28-LR02-SDline-GoA-regression.md

   strips go to zero, they should agree (provided we have an infinite number of points so we always have points inside the strips as their width vanishes).

-* Keep in mind that the regression line may smooth away too much, such as in cases of non-linearity:
+* Keep in mind that the regression line may smooth away too much.

-* If there is a non-linear association between the two variables, the regression line will pass it by.
+  For example, if there is a non-linear association between the two variables, the regression line will pass it by.
   (We will see that there are situations where we can transform the data and still use linear regression.
 If not, we need to move to other